tc39/proposal-esm-phase-imports/README.md

 1. By unifying on the existing module record, which represents a source and a canonical instance pair together, we are able to fully support dynamic import across realms.
-Module source objects that are accessed in the "wrong realm" are effectively unusable and will throw, since module sources must go through an explicit transfer for these behaviours to work out.
+Module source objects that are accessed in the "wrong realm" are effectively unusable and will throw, since module sources should go through an explicit clone for these behaviours to work out.
+Future relaxations would be possible although should be considered to be compatible with compartment linking models.
 2. While there exist future refactorings for compiled module records, these would actually lead to an increase in complexity of the cross-specification semantics currently, without also supporting a more general module keying primtive.
 The current specifications structures are actually very